gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 Noxy bristled.
 "Well, where does *your* name come from??"

-"The orphanage gave it to me," he replied evenly.
+"The orphanage gave it to me," he replied after a heartbeat's pause.
 "I'm officially Gandan's One Hundred and Second Thokmay."

+"Oh."
+Noxy digested that.
+"I'm sorry, I didn't know."

+The young soldier shook his head.
+"It's all right.
+Most of us are orphans---we have to do something to repay the kingdom for raising us, and without land to farm or a family to take us into a trade, signing up is the safest bet.
+At least, that's what they told us," he added bleakly, his eyes on the cold and distant peaks.

 As Noxy was trying to think of something to say to that, Thokmay leaned through an archery slit and pointed into the gorge below.
 "Are those the clouds we were